-I’ve talked about arthritis and have come up with one or two suggestions on how to help address problems associated with the condition.
+Having cerebral palsy means I could go on to develop arthritis.
+I have talked about arthritis and have come up with one or two suggestions on how we can help address problems associated with the condition.
 I will now go on to look at these in more detail.

-To identify and avoid allergens, we must first test for allergies, because sometimes the pain we experience comes from the food that we eat.
-The most effective test is called an ‘IgG ELISA’ test that takes a finger prick, blood sample.
+The pain we experience with arthritis can sometimes come from the food that we eat.
+To identify and avoid allergens, we must first test for allergies.
+The most effective test is called an ‘IgG ELISA’ test that takes a finger-prick blood sample.

-There is the usual elimination diet challenge, which allows us to look for likely culprit foods by process of elimination for a two-week period minimum time, whilst noting any changes in either our physical or mental health.
+There is the usual elimination diet challenge, which allows us to look for likely culprit foods by process of elimination for a two-week period minimum, whilst noting any changes in either our physical or mental health.

-Foods are then reintroduced one at a time, leaving 24 hours in between each introduction, with a close monitor for any reaction of newly introduced foods.
-Finding out what the culprit foods are, may lead to less pain and inflammation.
+Foods are then reintroduced one at a time, leaving 24 hours in between each introduction, with any reaction to newly introduced foods closely monitored.
+Finding out what the culprit foods are may lead to less pain and inflammation.

-There are foods that help with inflammation and pain.
+There are foods that may help reduce inflammation and pain.
 The best ones include:

 - Green vegetables: eating more alkaline foods such as green vegetables will prevent the build-up of acid in the joints;